OSGConnect/connectbook/client-install-rp.md

 `/usr` or `/usr/local`.
 The installation script will also install the modulefile (which you won't need) but you can simply remove it.

-# Other

-We expect to provide an RPM-based installation in the near future.